TSanni/SungCalculator/README.md

-# SungWeather
+# SungCalculator

-SungWeather is an iOS project inspired by Samsung's calculator app which is currently not available for iOS.
+SungCalculator is an iOS project inspired by Samsung's calculator app which is currently not available for iOS.
 In this project, the UI is constructed in a way to resembled Samsung's app as much as possible.